albanafmeti/tabvuelar/readme.md

 `npm install @noisim/tabvuelar --save`

+Include [Font Awesome][http://fontawesome.io/] into the project so the icons will be shown correctly.

 The package will be installed, and will be part of the `node_modules` directory.

 Import the package: